Casablanca Stock Exchange: MASI

 MASI (Moroccan All Shares Index), comprises all listed shares, allows investors to follow all listed values and to have a long-term visibility.

 MADEX

 MADEX (Moroccan Most Active Shares Index), comprises most active shares listed continuously with variations closely linked to all the market serves as a reference for the listing of all funds invested in shares.

 This index was replaced by MSI20 from the starting of 2022.

 CFG 25

 CFG 25 consists of 25 stocks listed on the Casablanca Stock Exchange and about 80% of the total market capitalization of all the companies listed on the Casablanca Stock Exchange.

-Performance reports

-The stock markets of Casablanca and Tunis (Bourse de Tunis) are covered in a quarterly report on Arab stock exchanges established by the Abu Dhabi-based Arab Monetary Fund.
-The report includes individual indices for each market, as well as a weighted composite tracking four Middle Eastern and two North African stock exchanges.